 Training, qualifications & experience

 I am a fully qualified counsellor with a Level 5 Diploma and am a registered member of the BACP.
 I have experience with working with a range of issues.
 They include: anxiety, loss, grief, low mood and low self-esteem.
-I currently work with charities: Cruse Bereavement Care, RASASC and Off the Record.
-In the past I have worked with Place2Be and The Wellbeing Centre.
-It has enhanced my knowledge and way of working.
+I currently work with charities, counselling vulnerable people that has enhanced my knowledge and way of working.
 I am open and curious when working with clients, with the aim to make them feel comfortable in my company.
 I send a welcome letter explaining how I operate, then if a potential client wants to know more, we set up an initial assessment session to see if we are a good fit.
 Take a look at my website if you would like to find out more.

 British Association for Counselling & Psychotherapy